Desserts

 1

-Peel the tapioca, wash it with water, and then cut it into small cubes.
+Peel the tapioca, wash it with water, and cut it into small cubes.

 2

-Place the cubes into a liquefier along with 1 cup of coconut sugar and salt and blend until smooth.
+Place the cubes in a liquefier with 1 cup coconut sugar and salt, and blend until smooth.

 3

-Wrap 4 tbsp of tapioca paste in the prepared banana leaves.
+Wrap 4 tablespoon of tapioca paste in the prepared banana leaves.
 [See Notes for this step].

 4